federgraph/fleetrace-help-en/silverlight/FRIAS-Layout.md

 # FRIAS Layout

+> Note: Silverlight is a discontinued technology.

-Silverlight Control FRIAS can be placed with different size on a page.
+FRIAS is a Silverlight Control that can be placed on a web page using different size and position.
-In this way several different layouts can be achieved.
-The user could choose a layout with the help of **DemoMenu.xap**, itself a Silverlight Control:
+The user could choose a layout with the help of **DemoMenu.xap**, wich is also a Silverlight Control:

 *Screenshot of DemoMenu.xap*<br>
 ![Layout](../images/FRIA-Layout.png)

-What you cannot see in the Picture is the hover effect - when the user is moving the mouse from button to button. the orange rechtangle is supposed to be FRIAS, in the desired size.
+The orange rechtangle is supposed to be FRIAS, in the desired size and position.

+There may or may not be other elements on that page, like normal content.

 ## DemoMenu.xap